-"Distant Thoughts" by Robert Florczak (robertflorczak.com)New Publication: ‘How to Write Classical Poetry’ Released by the Society of Classical Poets The Society May 31, 2017 For Educators, From the Society, News of Note, Poetry, Poetry Forms 7 Comments We are pleased to announce the release of a new publication from The Society of Classical Poets titled How to Write Classical Poetry, which features a guide to common poetry forms, brief essays on the relevance of poetry today to the general (non-poet) public, and analysis of great classical poems of the past.
+"Distant Thoughts" by Robert Florczak (robertflorczak.com)New Publication: ‘How to Write Classical Poetry’ Released by the Society of Classical Poets The Society May 31, 2017 For Educators, From the Society, Poetry, Poetry Forms 7 Comments We are pleased to announce the release of a new publication from The Society of Classical Poets titled How to Write Classical Poetry, which features a guide to common poetry forms, brief essays on the relevance of poetry today to the general (non-poet) public, and analysis of great classical poems of the past.
 This publication is perfect for teachers, new poets, and seasoned bards looking for inspiration.
 If you are interested in receiving a sample preview featuring excerpts of the book, email email@example.com.
 Click here to purchase the book.
-It is also available on Amazon.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 7 Responses James Sale June 1, 2017 Congratulations on this big achievement – I shall be ordering it shortly – and look forward to reading it.
 Reply David Hollywood June 1, 2017 Marvelous, and I hope many aspiring poets have the ambition to read it.
 Reply Hibah Shabkhez June 1, 2017 Congratulations!
 Reply Joseph Charles MacKenzie June 2, 2017 This is a grand and lovely affair.
 Having purchased the Society’s annual journal, I am able to assure everyone that SCP publications are always superb, wonderfully accessible, professional looking productions.
 There are many young poets with little experience for whom this would serve as an excellent and timeless reference—not to mention older poets new to the arcanes of traditional versification.
 I speak for many seasoned poets in recommending “How To Write Classical Poetry” to high school and college English faculty as a standard preparation for surveys of English poetry, as well creative writing courses, in their curricula.
 Reply Neal June 7, 2017 Excellence extended.
 Uncommon.
 “We felt sorry for those who didn’t appreciate Sewanee”…quote from an early student at the school Reply Onyenankeya Christopher June 11, 2017 how can I be officially a member of the society of classical poets.
 Reply The Society June 11, 2017 Dear Onyenankeya Christopher, see ways to become an official Member of the Society here: http://classicalpoets.org/join-the-society/ Reply Leave a Reply to Joseph Charles MacKenzie Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.